BIRTH STORY: Jack's Calm and Comfortable Home Birth

 A Calm & Comfortable Home Birth

 Whilst pregnant with her first baby, Danielle planned for a home birth after hearing her friend’s inspiring birth story.
 Little did she know just how calm, quick and comfortable her son’s birth would be.
-Danielle prepared for her son’s birth throughout her pregnancy and hypnobirthing played a big part in that.
-Find out how simple tools like breathing and a focussed and positive mindset, helped this mother to have such an incredible birth experience.
+Danielle prepared for her son’s birth throughout her pregnancy and Hypnobirthing played a big part in that.
+Find out how simple tools like breathing and a focussed and positive mindset helped this mother to have an incredible birth experience.

-By 6am I was having 2 contractions/surges every 10 minutes.
-By 11am I was having 3, and it was time to call the home birth team.
+By 6am I was having two surges every 10 minutes.
+By 11am I was having three, and it was time to call the Home Birth Team.
 The main midwife on call arrived at around 11.15am.
-I was still breathing well through the contractions/surges but was feeling uncomfortable.
-My midwife reassured me I was doing really well, but was only 2 cm dilated.
+I was still breathing well through the surges but was feeling uncomfortable.
+My midwife reassured me I was doing really well, but was only two cm dilated.
 We all decided after half an hour of chatting and watching me that we could continue on our own until things progressed further.
-I agreed - I just needed that little comfort blanket to say you’ve got this.
+I agreed - I just needed that little comfort blanket to say “you’ve got this”.